-Karen Noble is Professor of Music and Humanities at EWU.
-Her teach- ing responsibilities include vocal pedagogy, diction, and Music in the Humanities.
-She holds the BA degree summa cum laude in Vocal Performance from San Diego State University, and has done graduate coursework in Music Education at UCLA, where she received the Sinatra Performance Award.
-She is an alumna of the Music Academy of the West, and holds the MM degree in Vocal Performance and the DMA degree in Opera Stage Direction from the University of Washing- ton, as well as the JD summa cum laude from Gonzaga Law School.
+Karen Noble is Professor of Music at EWU.
+Her current teaching responsibilities include vocal pedagogy, diction, and Music in the Humanities.
+She holds the BA degree summa cum laude in Vocal Performance from San Diego State University and has done graduate coursework in Music Education at UCLA, where she received the Sinatra Performance Award.
+She is an alumna of the Music Academy of the West, and holds the MM degree in Vocal Performance and the DMA degree in Opera Stage Direction from the University of Washington, as well as the Dean's Award and JD summa cum laude from Gonzaga Law School.
 She has studied voice with Martial Singher, Leon Lishner and Mary Curtis-Verna; her acting mentors have included former Broadway director Jack Sydow and opera director Boris Goldovsky.

 View the original version of this page.